proof88/PGE/PGE/PRRE/docpages/internal/menu-03-Visibility.md

 PURE relies on HW Depth Buffering.
 This is not specifically for optimizing rendering speed but to decide if a pixel should be written to the frame buffer or not.
 Happens at the very end of the rendering pipeline thus not much speed can be gained with it.
 More on this in \ref architecture.

-Note that PURE renders opaque objects front-to-back which brings rendering speedup by 2 ways:
+Note that PURE renders **opaque objects front-to-back** which brings rendering speedup by 2 ways:
- - reduce overdraw: try to write only those colors to frame buffer that actually end up visible in the final image;
+ - **reduce overdraw**: try to write only those colors to frame buffer that actually end up visible in the final image, since rendering objects closer to camera first leads to far more depth test fails during rendering objects farther to camera;
- - effectively utilising Early Depth Testing since it leads to far more rejected fragments with front-to-back rendering.
+ - effectively utilising **Early Depth Testing** since rendering objects closer to camera first leads to far more fragment processing skip due to more depth test fails during rendering objects farther to camera.
+You can read about this ordering as **Depth Sorting** in the \ref glossary.